encoredev/encore/docs/develop/services-and-apis.md

 ## Defining a service

 With Encore you define a service by [defining one or more APIs](#defining-apis) within a regular Go package; the package name is used as the service name.
+This means building a microservices architecture is as easy as creating multiple Go packages within your Encore application.

 Within a service, you can also have multiple sub-packages, which is a good way to define components.
 Note that only the service package can define APIs, any sub-packages within a service cannot themselves define APIs.